-- appoints a DSL for child protection who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training - ensures that the DSL role is explicit in the role holder's job description - has a child protection policy and procedures - has a staff code of conduct, which is reviewed annually and made available publicly on the school's website or by other means - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the head teacher and allegations against other children - follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations - develops a training strategy that ensures all staff, including the head teacher, receive information about the school's safeguarding arrangements, staff behaviour policy or code of conduct and the role of the DSL on induction, and appropriate child protection training, which is updated at least annually and will receive regular updates.
-The DSL receives face to face refresher training at two-yearly intervals and accesses an annual update in line with the Local Safeguarding Board requirements - ensures that all staff, including temporary staff and volunteers are provided with the school's child protection policy and staff behaviour policy - ensures that the school contributes to early help arrangements and inter agency working and plans - provides a coordinated offer of early help when additional needs of children are identified - considers how pupils may be taught about safeguarding, including online as part of a broad and balanced curriculum.
+- The governing body (proprietors/management committee) of the school/ setting (including maintained nursery schools) will ensure that all staff have read the appropriate sections of this guidance (Part 1 and Annex B or Annexe A) and will ensure the necessary mechanisms are in place to assist staff to understand and discharge their roles and responsibilities. - appoints a DSL for child protection who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training - ensures that the DSL role is explicit in the role holder's job description - has a child protection policy and procedures - has a staff behaviour policy/code of conduct, which is reviewed annually and made available publicly on the school's website or by other means - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the head teacher and allegations against other children - follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations - develops a training strategy that ensures all staff, including the head teacher, receive information about the school's safeguarding arrangements, staff behaviour policy or code of conduct and the role of the DSL on induction, and appropriate child protection training, which is updated at least annually and will receive regular updates.
+The DSL receives face to face refresher training at twoyearly intervals and accesses an annual update in line with the Local Safeguarding Board requirements - ensures that all staff, including temporary staff and volunteers are provided with the school's child protection policy and staff behaviour policy - ensures that the school contributes to early help arrangements and inter agency working and plans - provides a coordinated offer of early help when additional needs of children are identified - considers how pupils may be taught about safeguarding, including online as part of a broad and balanced curriculum.